for0nething/RECON/README.md

 > parameter setting:
 >> [dataName] [proportion]
-- `stack, p=0.0032: RECON stack 0.0032`
+- `stack, p=0.0032: ./RECON stack 0.0032`
-- `Brazil, p=0.0016: RECON Brazil 0.0016`
+- `Brazil, p=0.0016: ./RECON Brazil 0.0016`
-- `taxi, p=0.0032: RECON taxi 0.0032`
+- `taxi, p=0.0032: ./RECON taxi 0.0032`

->  Note: '-L/usr/local/lib/ -lcnpy -lz' may also need to add to the program arguments, depending on the method to install cnpy.
+>  Note: '-L/usr/local/lib/ -lcnpy -lz' may also need to be added to the program arguments, which depends on the method to install cnpy.

-**Note:** Before running RECON, make sure the variable `DATAPATH` (line 13 in  global.h) is configured as the path of dataset.
+**Note:** Before running RECON, make sure the variable `DATAPATH` (line 9 in  global.h) is configured as the path of dataset.
-Besides, make sure the vaiable `CSPATH` (line 14 in gloabl.h) is configured as the location to save RECON's output, i.e., coresets.
+Besides, make sure the vaiable `CSPATH` (line 10 in gloabl.h) is configured as the location to save RECON's output, i.e., coresets.

 ### Training Logistic Regression
-Run `./MLModel/logsitic-universal.py` to train logistic regression models.
+Run `logsitic-universal.py` to train logistic regression models.

 - IMDB: `python logistic-universal.py --data IMDBC5 --method sgd -s 0.0128 `